neondatabase/neon/docs/rfcs/025-generation-numbers.md

 The fixed number of bits for each field is used to provide a fixed key length.
 The justification for the lengths being sufficient are:

-- 24 bit generations are enough for the generation to increment 9000 times per day over a 5 year system lifetime (in practice generation increments are expected to be far rarer, perhaps of the order of 1 per day if we are dynamically balancing load)
+- 24 bit generations are enough for to increment 9000 times per day over a 5 year system lifetime (in practice generation increments are expected to be far rarer, perhaps of the order of 1 per day if we are dynamically balancing load)
 - 16 bit node ID is enough for 35 new pageservers to be deployed every day over a 5 year